truenas/middleware/docs/userguide/index.rst

 It is highly recommended that when using a USB stick, that only name brand USB sticks are used as off-brand sticks may not be fully compatible with FreeNAS®.

-**NOTE:** SD cards to USB converters are not recommended as these have caused problems for many users.
+**NOTE:** SD card to USB converters are not recommended as these have caused problems for many users.
 When using a CF adapter, avoid the no-name brands to ensure compatibility, reliability, and performance.

 Storage Disks and Controllers